|Year of offer||2018|

 |Fees||Subject EFTSL, Level, Discipline & Census Date|

 Can law help our food systems deliver safe, healthy, sustainable, fair, affordable food?
-This subject examines how law impacts on food systems and whether it can help solve difficult problems at different stages of food production and consumption.
+This subject examines how law impacts on food systems and whether it can help resolve tricky issues concerning land and agriculture, production and processing and marketing and consumption.

-Students will learn about the range of different laws and regulations in Australia and around the world that impact on food systems through analysis of how law and regulation addresses conflicts and problems that arise at four overlapping phases of the food system.
+Students will learn about the range of different laws and regulations in Australia and around the world that impact on food systems through analysis of how law and regulation addresses conflicts and problems that arise in the food system.